rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### Is your company planning on hiring Rust developers in the next year?

 Select one:

 - Yes
 - No
 - I don't know

-> **REMOVED**
->
-> This question was likely meant to gauge if the appetite for Rust developers is growing.
-However,
-> hiring is a lagging indicator, and we can more easily tell if Rust is being used more or if it is
-> getting easier to find Rust jobs from other questions.
+> This question assess hiring sentiment.
+Although there is intrinsic uncertainty, it is easy to answer and forward looking.

 ### What are some ways you or your company is using Rust at work?